*R. Bontekoe, PhD (Chair)—hermeneutics, epistemology, philosophy of law

 Students seeking admission must hold an MA degree or the equivalent in philosophy and have earned a minimum GPA of 3.3 in courses taken for the MA.
 Students may be required to make up deficiencies upon entry into the PhD program (see requirements for MA degree above).
 The GRE General Test is required of all program applicants to whom it is accessible.

 To be eligible for conferral of the doctor of philosophy degree, a student must maintain a minimum GPA of 3.3 while completing at least 30 credit hours of course work beyond the requirements for the MA.
 A minimum of 18 of these credit hours must be taken at or above the 600 level.
 Students are required to demonstrate competence in each of three general areas: 1) history of philosophy; 2) metaphysics, epistemology, logic, and philosophy of science; and 3) ethics, aesthetics, social and political philosophy, and philosophy of law.
 Course listings made available each semester will indicate the general area or areas within which each course fits.
 Students are required to pass two examinations in an area related to the subject matter of their prospective dissertation, to complete an original dissertation, and to pass a final oral dissertation defense.
 In addition, students shall demonstrate proficiency in at least one (and where deemed necessary two) philosophically significant language(s) other than English: typically classical Greek, Latin, French, German, Arabic, classical Chinese, Japanese, Sanskrit or Pali.
-Language proficiency examinations will be conducted through the Graduate Division and the department of UH Manoa responsible for teaching that language.
+Language proficiency examinations will be conducted through Graduate Education and the department of UH Manoa responsible for teaching that language.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.